OCSInventory-NG/OCSInventory-ocsreports/README.md

 Solaris:
   - Sun Studio seems to be needed to build the dependency.
   - The generated Makefile needs gmake to be exectuted
-  - The default installation will install the binary in /usr/perl5/5.XXXXX/bin, set you $PATH variable according to that.
+  - The default installation will install the binary in /usr/perl5/5.XXXXX/bin, set your $PATH variable according to that.

 Crontab:
   - If you use crontab to launch the agent you'll probably have to redefine the PATH.
 For example, just add something like: `PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin` At the beginning of the cron file.